gaehlerm/SoftwareEngineering/README.md

 These 5 very general rules describe mostly how classes should be structured and connected with each other.
 Obeying them helps a lot with the design of the code.
 Interestingly enough, most people agree on the fact that these pirnciples are very important, but there is no exact common agreement how these principles should be applied nor what they mean exactly.

+These principles hold for compiled languages as Java and C++.
+Python users have to know only the first two principles, the other three are nice to know but there are ways around them.

 ## Single Responsibility Principle

 The SRP has already been explained at the very beginning of this book due to its high importance.

 ## Open Closed Principle

-The Open Closed Principle was first mentioned by Bertrand Meyer in 1988.
+The Open Closed Principle (OCP) was first mentioned by Bertrand Meyer in 1988.
 It says that an object should be open for extension and closed for modification.
 The original version states that one should use inheritance to achieve this goal.
 This is an unfortunate choice.
 Robert C. Martin and others suggest using interfaces instead.
-Interfaces allow you to add as many implementations as you want while it is fairly expensive to change the interface itself.
+Interfaces allow you to add as many implementations as you want at comparably low cost, while it is fairly expensive to change the interface itself.
 Each class implementing that interface would have to be changed as well.

+Our code should be stable with respect to extensions later on, but not to changes.
+If the requirements change, we have to change our code as will.
+This is inevitable.
+But we shouldn't have to change our code if someone else wants to change his code.
+Thus the solution is to use abstractions at potential abstraction points.
+This allows the user of our code to extend it without us having to change anything in our code.

 Let's make a small example.
 We have a class containing some postal codes of Swiss cities.
 If we want to add an additional city, we'd have to add an additional function to this class.
 The class `City` is not closed for modification.
 We have to modify it every time we add another city.
-This class is not obeying the open closed principle.
+This class is not obeying the OCP.

 ```py
 class City: